yannawr/kittygo/README.md

 ```

 This will copy the script to /usr/local/bin/ and create a configuration file.
 Then you can then delete the repository directory if you prefer.

+You may need to close the terminal and reopen it for the installed packages to be usable from the command line, or run `source ~/.bashrc`.
+If packages still doesn't work, it means you need to set the new GOPATH kittygo defined in the PATH as follows: `export PATH=$PATH:/usr/bin/go-packages/`.

 ### Installing a Go Package